 NIDA makes all reasonable efforts to support all students individual learning needs.
-The Study Access Plan (SAP) is available to students with diagnosed learning needs.
-The SAP is a tool for students to use to negotiate arrangements for reasonable adjustments to their academic and environmental needs.
-Students can discuss their eligibility for a SAP with the Counselling service or Student services.
+The Study Access Plan (SAP) is available to students with diagnosed learning needs or an evidenced condition.
+The Study Access Plan is designed to support students by implementing reasonable adjustments and is a tool for students to negotiate arrangements in support of their academic and environmental needs.
+Study Access Plans do not contain diagnostic information regarding a student's condition and all discussions regarding SAP, diagnoses and personal information will remain strictly confidential